JoanZorovich/JoanZorovich/README.md

 I´m a electronic engineer - fullstack developer.
-I love science and technology because through them I can know how the world works and I know that I can improve people's lives through technology.
+I love science and technology because through them I know how the world works and I know that I can improve people's lives through technology.

 Some technologies I enjoy working with include ReactJS, JavaScript, React.js - Redux and Node.js.